nazarsosyak/adav-group/example.md

 The patient zero analysis with the sectorial approach can yield coherent results but is highly dependent on the window that we decide to choose, as it is a temporal parameter.
 However, super-spreaders are more insightful as they reveal which nodes are key in crisis periods and tell us who really takes this financial disease to a higher level and cause a widespread outbreak.

 Comparing different crises, we found that each of them had an immunological signature and that they all spread through different contagion pathway mechanisms using PCA.
 Where some outbreaks were more synchronized and coordinated, other showed more chaos.
 Using the risk radar, factors such as liquidity exchange and volatility reveal other parameters that can be used to compare between cases.

+Overall, this project has limitations as to where and how it is applied.
+Nevertheless, it is still valuable as a conceptual and analytical bridge between network science and financial risk analysis.
+The framework is inherently sensitive to modeling choices such as thresholds, time windows and data resolution, which constrains its use as a predictive tool.
+However, these same constraints make it well suited for comparative and diagnostic purposes.
+By highlighting structural vulnerabilities and identifying nodes that disproportionately amplify stress, the approach opens perspectives for future extensions.

 <script>
 document.addEventListener("DOMContentLoaded", () => {